Parsons School of Design: The Sheila C. Johnson Design Center

 The largest of the four buildings, 70 Fifth Avenue, is a twelve-story L-shaped building at the corner of Fifth Avenue and West 13th street and was originally built in 1914 as an office and loft building.
 It housed the national office of the National Association for the Advancement of Colored People (NAACP) from February 1914 to June 1923.
 It was also the location for many unions and justice organizations before it was acquired by The New School in 1972, including the American Union Against Militarism (AUAM) (which founded the National Civil Liberties Bureau and later became the ACLU), League for Industrial Democracy, League of Nations Union, New York City Teachers Union and Woman's Peace Party.

+Inside the Anna-Maria and Stephen Kellen Auditorium, with Grimanesa Amorós on stage.

 With a $7 million gift from New School Trustee and Parsons Board of Governors Chair Sheila Johnson, the complex underwent renovations and, in addition to classrooms and common areas, the building features the Anna-Maria and Stephen Kellen Gallery and Auditorium, the Arnold and Sheila Aronson Galleries, and the Parsons Making Center.
 The renovated ground floor now also contains the New School Archives, a collection of drawings, photographs, letters, and objects documenting 20th-century design.
 The building was designated a NYC landmark by the New York City Landmarks Preservation Commission (LPC) on May 18, 2021, formally recognizing its history of supporting organizations that advanced justice, civil and political rights, as well as democratic values.